Belle River Power Plant

-Belle River Power Plant is a major coal- and natural gas-fired power plant owned by Detroit Edison, a subsidiary of DTE Energy.
+Belle River Power Plant is a major coal-and-natural gas-fired power plant owned by Detroit Edison, a subsidiary of DTE Energy.
 It is located in St. Clair County, Michigan, on the peninsula formed by the St. Clair and Belle rivers.
 The plant was built across M-29 from the St. Clair Power Plant in East China, Michigan, and shares the coal delivery terminal with it.
 The Belle River plant also shares cooling water from the St. Clair River with its sister plant.
 Five oil-fueled internal combustion generators (named IC1, IC2, 3, 4, and 5) were built in 1981, with a total output 13.75 megawatts.
 Coal-fired unit 1 of the Belle River plant was completed in 1984, followed by a similar unit 2 in 1985.
 Each unit has a nameplate capacity of 697.5 MWe, however the coal-fired plant as a whole generates 1260 MWe all year around.
 In 1999, three peaker natural-gas fired turbines (named 12-1, 12-2, and 13-1) were added, with a total name-plate capacity of 256 MWe.

 Belle River is Detroit Edison's third largest producer of electricity.
 The power plant has a significant impact on the local economy, employing many residents.
 The Lansing Board of Water and Light owns a small portion of the power plant and buys electricity from DTE during peak demand periods.

+The plant will be fully converted to natural gas by 2026.